 As the COVID-19 pandemic sends shockwaves through the labour market, Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.

 Showing 1–10 of 30 results.

-As the lockdown in response to the Coronavirus pandemic varies across the country, Centre for Cities tracks the recovery of high streets in Britain's cities and large towns.
+Centre for Cities tracks the recovery of high streets in Britain's cities and large towns from the Coronavirus pandemic.

 Not all high streets have been evenly affected by Covid-19, Cambridge and Mansfield serve as telling examples.

 Cities Outlook 2022 looks in-depth at the state of UK high streets to get a sense of the short-term impact of the pandemic on Britain's town and city centres and the long-term consequences and implications this has for the Government’s levelling up agenda.